FirstHR

 Set a recurring calendar reminder.
 Every quarter, review each role document and ask: does this still match reality?
 Every time you hire, review the existing roles because adding a person changes what everyone else is responsible for.

 The total time investment: 3-4 hours initially, then 15 minutes per quarter.
 The return: every new hire starts with clarity, every performance conversation has a reference point, and every team conflict has a documented resolution.
-The org chart guide covers how to visualize the reporting lines you define in Step 4.

 5 Employee Role Examples for Small Businesses